-We are one of the top-ranked Pacific Northwest Christian universities, and we serve students at a number of locations, including a residential undergraduate campus in Newberg, a Portland Center, a Salem Site, and teaching sites in other Oregon communities.
+We are Oregon's oldest and largest Christian college and we serve students at a number of locations, including a residential undergraduate campus in Newberg, a Portland Center, a Salem Site, and teaching sites in other Oregon communities.

 Our undergraduate campus is a 108-acre, tree-shaded property in the city of Newberg.
 Experience a Christian university in our natural setting.
 After class, you can study or enjoy a relaxing time with friends on our landscaped grounds.
-Chat with classmates in the rose garden, read a book in Centennial Tower’s shade or escape for a stroll through the lush Hess Creek Canyon.
+Chat with classmates in the rose garden, read a book in the Centennial Tower’s shade or escape down a trail in the wooded Hess Creek Canyon.

 George Fox University